 Urban Search and Rescue Team

-The SFD acknowledged the potential for like incidents within its own jurisdiction and sent five of its members through the California State Fire Marshal Heavy Rescue pilot program at Port Hueneme in 1986.
+The SFD acknowledged the potential for similar incidents within its own jurisdiction and sent five of its members through the California State Fire Marshal Heavy Rescue pilot program in 1986.

 OES Urban Search and Rescue Resource Types